sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # More Moves - Use a Magic Item, Entreat the Blood-Bound, Channel the Living Light

 Ask that player "Who is the Blood-Bound"?

+    GM Note: this is a great way to stretch your improv muscles.
+Say "Yes, and..." no matter if they identify the Blood-Bound as tiny, parasitic insects or as monstrous, extradimensional dark gods.

 # Starting a game